osum4est/django-socksync/README.md

 }
 ```

 Set the total item count.
-This should only be sent if an insert or delete func was not sent. (if an item is added or
+This should be sent any time the number of total items change.
+(If an `insert` or `delete` is
-removed but not on the current page):
+sent a `set_count` needs to be sent as well):
 ```json5
 {
   "func": "set_count",